 When it comes to website color schemes, you want to spark the right connotations and associations in people’s minds.

-For example, an eco-conscious company’s website would feel out of place if the color palette was based on hot reds and yellows, rather than greens.
+For example, an eco-conscious company’s website would feel out of place if the color palette was based on hot reds or a bright color like yellow, rather than greens.

 So, settle on a color palette that reflects your industry or your values.